31 Different Types of Plants That Will Consistently Attract Butterflies

 Depending on where you live, you’ll see a wide range of butterflies flocking to your lantanas.
 You’ll see queen butterflies, monarch butterflies, red admirals, and much more.

-The chocolate cosmos may not taste like chocolate, but they do smell like chocolate.
+A variety of the Cosmos flowering plant, the chocolate cosmos may not taste like chocolate, but they do smell like chocolate.
 These flowers are native to Mexico, boast a dark red and brown color, and emit a delicious chocolatey smell.
 They’re very visually appealing flowers to humans.

 Being native to Mexico, they’re resistant to harsh weather and can tolerate a substantial amount of heat.
 Planting chocolate cosmos in your yard is reasonably straightforward and almost as easy to care for.